 How Fintech won over their customers

-The Fintech revolution brought us better finance management tools, mobile payments, crowdfunding, fast loans, peer-to-peer lending, etc. All of this was done by brilliant minds that came together, understood the significance of Design thinking and created services in an environment where banks struggled.
+The Fintech revolution brought us better finance management tools, mobile payments, crowdfunding, fast loans, peer-to-peer lending, and even Insurtech solutions (Insurance technology).
+All of this was done by brilliant minds that came together, understood the significance of Design thinking and created services in an environment where banks struggled.
 Fintech innovators understand the real struggle customers face when they have to perform banking services.

 Fintech startups understand that splitting banking services and mastering at least one of them will grant them recognition and maximum customer satisfaction.
 This is where banks have failed with their online services.
-There are so many that are overly complex and confusing.
-Some Fintechs have a vision that traditional banks lack, and that vision is an experience that is user-oriented.
+There are so many that are overly complex and extremely confusing comparing with friendly Fintech and Insurtech UI design.
+Some Fintechs and Insurtechs have a design vision that traditional financial institutions lack, and that vision is about delightful user experience.

 App quality index score of the nearly 6,500 finance apps in Google Play and Apple App Store by industries, as rated by their U.S. customers

-Fintech owners see finance through the eyes of the customers.
+Fintech and Insurtech owners see digital service through the eyes of the customers.
 They choose to be all about the customer and create products they would want to use themselves.
 Banks, on the other hand, focus on better loans, fees and branch locations, but users value comfort, accessibility and simplicity.
 This is how crowdfunding and fast loans became so popular.
 It is easier to start a Kickstarter campaign and receive the necessary product funding than go to a bank branch and ask for a loan.
-The same scenario happens with digital-only challenger banks, which have secured millions of customers in a few recent years.
+The same scenario happens with digital-only neobanks, which have secured millions of customers in a few recent years.

-More and more customers are choosing Fintech offers, and banks are losing customers.
+More and more customers are choosing Fintech products, and banks are losing customers.
 It’s because such banks believe they already have well-composed products, so why would they need to change anything?

-The same thing has happened with fast loans and personal finance management tools.
+The same thing has happened with fast loans, personal finance management tools and Insurtech services.
 Almost all online banking services have personal finance management tools, but have you found them or even tried to use them?
 Probably not since you didn’t even know they existed, and, even if you tried to use them, you would probably stop because of their complexity.
-Then there is the Mint success story about how a simply perfect customer experience helped build a personal finance management tool.
+Then there is the Mint success story about how a simply perfect Fintech design helped build a personal finance management tool.
 Mint does only what's needed in a simple, beautiful and pleasant way.

 All we need is to open the App Store to find out how digital customers compare traditional banks with digital-only ones.